 - Create Lane Connectors joining Lanes immediately upstream and downstream of the region boundary. - Add Lane Based Flows on the new Lane Connectors using the Network Layout View's Lane Based Flow Edit Mode

-4.29.3.3.
-Joining a Matrix Based and a Lane Based Network Region is achieved using the 'Inherit Cyclic Flow Profile from Upstream Exit Lane' setting on the Advanced tab of the Edit Lane dialog box.
+4.30.3.3.
+Joining a Matrix Based and a Lane Based Network Region

 Where the two Network regions being joined are of different types they can be joined using a combination of the above techniques.
 This involves: